Karthickgreets99/paypal-sdk-spec/spec/client/ios/sample-integrations/card/step-by-step-integration.md

 }'
 ```

-#### 4. Approve an order with buyer's card info and authorize/capture the order
+#### 4. Approve order with buyer's card info and authorize/capture the order

 **Client**